National Shrine of Our Lady of Fatima: An Extraordinary Honor: National Shrine of Our Lady of Fatima

 Two years after the blessing of the basement, in the middle of the enormous construction project, the Catholic Bishops' Conference of the Philippines (CBCP), then headed by Cardinal Julio Rosales, declared that the parish would become a National Shrine on June 12, 1976.
-Deeply honored and jubilant, parishioners and devotees of Our Lady presumed leadership in spreading the devotion to and message of Our Lady of Fatima not only in Valenzuela but throughout the adjacent towns of the Bulacan Province and Metro Manila and eventually in the whole Philippines.
-The declaration of the parish as a national shrine also paved the way for the visitations of the image of Our Lady of Fatima in the Diocese of Malolos which started between July 1977 to June 1978, under the leadership of the diocese's second bishop, Cirilo R. Almario, Jr. It was also noteworthy that as the people venerated and showed special love for Our Lady, they also voluntarily contributed generously for the completion of the shrine.
-Encouraged by the warm response of communities in the parish visitation, home visitations of the image of Our Lady were also conducted.
-This made the national shrine fulfill its duty of campaigning for the widespread devotion to Our Lady of Fatima.
+The declaration of the parish as a national shrine also paved the way for the visitations of the image of Our Lady of Fatima in the Diocese of Malolos which started between July 1977 to June 1978, under the leadership of the diocese's second bishop, Cirilo R. Almario, Jr.

-Mass media coverage was also given attention to further promote the message of Fatima and the national shrine as well.
-Press releases in major dailies, broadcasts of the Catholic radio station Radio Veritas, and Sunday television Masses made the shrine a suitable place of worship to the Lord and devotion to the Blessed Virgin Mary.

 After the church was proclaimed as a national shrine, the solemn coronation of the image of Our Lady of Fatima, which was first enshrined at the GAMI Chapel, was held on March 6, 1977.
 The Eucharistic celebration was headed by Bishop Almario.
 Doña Josefa Edralin Marcos, mother of the President Ferdinand Marcos, led the coronation ceremony and was assisted by Amparo Aspiras while Carmen Santos donated the crown.
 The rites took place at the basement of the church.

 On September 4, 1982, Izon approved the creation of the World Apostolate of Fatima chapter in the parish, which received astonishing support from the parishioners as well as the lay leaders.
 Since the national shrine was slowly becoming known in the country, then Tourism Minister Jose D. Aspiras declared it as a tourist site on December 3, 1982.